graphsense/graphsense.github.io/index.md

 <div class="container mt-3">
   <p class="lead text-center">
-    GraphSense is a cryptoasset analytics platform with an emphasis on full data sovereignty, algorithmic transparency, and scalability.
+    GraphSense is a cryptoasset analytics platform emphasizing full data sovereignty, algorithmic transparency, and scalability.
 GraphSense is open source and free.
 It provides a dashboard for interactive investigations and, more importantly, full data control for executing advanced analytics tasks.
   </p>
 </div>